cbrun/cbrun.github.io/_posts/2015-08-18-introducing-aql.md

 ## Background and motivation

 One of the key factor making Sirius so flexible is the ability to rely on queries when defining your graphical mapping.
-Every configurable field rendered with a yellow background in the tooling specification editor can be set either with a literlal value or with a query which will be interpreted at runtime.
+Every configurable field rendered with a yellow background in the tooling specification editor can be set either with a literal value or with a query which will be interpreted at runtime.

 Sirius can be extended with new query interpreters through Eclipse plugins, each having its own prefix.